WhatDreamsCost/WhatDreamsCost-ComfyUI/README.md

 ## Speech Length Calculator
 ![Speech Length Calculator GIF](https://github.com/user-attachments/assets/1ed07c7d-7d6a-48c4-92cc-8e332ebdf82b)

-A node that calculates in realtime how long a video will be based on the dialogue.
+A node that calculates in realtime how long a video should be based on the dialogue.
 Any words in quotations will be considered as speech.
 The node updates in realtime without having to run the workflow, and outputs the length in frames depending how fast the speech is.

 If you connect another string/text node to the text_input, it will still update the length in realtime.